 We know because we’ve been in your shoes.
 Year after year, we were battered by a pricing roller coaster when trading and financing steel.
 We tried to do something about it but were unable to find practical solutions.

-This got us thinking, and the more we talked to fellow market participants and reflected on their feedback, the more we saw the limitations of finance for steel risk management but also the opportunity to overcome these limitations.
+This got us thinking, and the more we talked to fellow market participants and reflected on their feedback, the more we saw the limitations of finance for steel pricing but also the opportunity to overcome these limitations.

 Is there a problem?

-When your profit margins are slim, lower-than-planned revenues or higher-than-budgeted costs may turn them negative.
+When margins are slim, lower-than-planned revenues or higher-than-budgeted costs may turn them negative.
 In theory, the opposite should also be true, and unexpected losses and profits should offset each other over time.

 In competitive markets, however, unexpected profits are less frequent and pronounced than unexpected losses because the competition (not least the cost leaders mentioned below) is there to win your business and grab your market share at every opportunity.

 This means that price swings, left to their own devices, don’t offset each other.
 If this weren’t true, many steelmakers wouldn’t confine themselves to hand-to-mouth purchasing and spot market pricing, depriving their customers of a possibility to buy steel products in advance.
 Too often success is taken for granted, but failure is not.

 Despite intensive marketing over the last decade, traditional hedging instruments (futures, options, swaps) left the steel community largely indifferent.
 Some futures contracts were cancelled and some revamped, and some keep going but mostly attract speculators.
 Why?